 The measure used by the Group to assess satisfactory returns is total shareholder return (TSR) over time.
-We measure our performance by comparing Wesfarmers’ TSR against that achieved by the S&P/ASX 50 Index.
+We measure our performance by comparing Wesfarmers’ TSR against that achieved by the broader Australian market Index.

 Growth in TSR relies on improving returns from invested capital relative to the cost of that capital and growing the capital base at a satisfactory rate of return on capital (ROC)1.

 Given a key factor in determining TSR performance is movement in Wesfarmers’ share price, which can be affected by factors outside the control of the company (including market sentiment, business cycles, interest rates and exchange rates), the Group focuses on return on equity (ROE) as a key internal performance indicator.

 While ROE is recognised as a fundamental measure of financial performance at a Group level, ROC has been adopted as the principal measure of business unit performance.
 ROC focuses divisional businesses on increasing earnings and/or increasing capital productivity by managing factors they can control, as well as making an adequate return on any new capital deployed.

 Minimum ROC targets for each division are set based on their pre-tax cost of capital, while satisfactory ROC targets are established based on the Group’s ROE targets, which are reviewed annually with reference to the performance of the broader market.